davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

 makes both debugging and refactoring much easier.

-By adding dependency injection, we remove the need to simulate HTTP requests when testing our code.
+By adding dependency injection, we remove the need to simulate HTTP requests when testing the `MapService`.
 We don't need any controllers, params, DB persistence, queries.
 Heck, we don't even need to load Rails if we don't want to!
 We just pass in a test `double` that implements a `#render_to_string` method instead of an actual Rails controller instance, and we're off to the races.